 You can tell the real issue in the book of Job by what God says beginning in chapter 38.
 God made two speeches there.
 It was not Job's self-righteousness—that was there—but Job's problem was that he questioned God's justice in the governance of His creation.

 Do you believe that?
 Let me caution you.
-A man as spiritually mature as Job didn't . . . until the end of the book.
+A man as spiritually mature as Job did not . . . until the end of the book.

 God's Counsel Stands